codery12321/ENGR133/README.md

 - demonstrate habits of a professional engineer

+### Notes
-Note: This repository includes materials I've written during Fall2020 semester and the summer before that (Ind Proj).
+This repository includes materials I've written during Fall2020 semester and the summer before that (Ind Proj).
 The commit dates are not accurate because I learned how Github works in Fall 2021 while taking ECE264.
 I then decided to upload my old files on to Github so all of my works could be organized in one place.

 - EXCEL includes basic excel assignments during FALL 2020 ENGR 133 class.